mozilla/addon-sdk/static-files/md/dev-guide/cfx-tool.md

     -r, --use-server             use development server

     -f LOGFILE, --logfile=LOGFILE
+                                 log console output to file.
+This is an internal option and may be removed in future: developers are advised to use shell
-                                 log console output to file
+                                 redirection to log console output.

 Test options: